Patterns of Multi-Container Composition for Service Orchestration with Docker Compose: Methodology

 \textit{Reliability services} help maintain other services.
 There are numerous services in this category including: the \textit{Testing service} that aids in testing using tools such as \texttt{Selenium} which automates tests; the \textit{Container management service} which polls image registries for updates and automatically update the container image; the \textit{Tracing service} which refers to services that help manage logs of applications; and the \textit{Event monitoring service} which monitors and reports the performance of other services.

-\textit{Setup services} are services that help initialize other services such as: the \textit{Database init service} which helps initialize a database by running scripts for a database such as loading data; and the \textit{Setup service} which helps initialize or setup an application.
+\textit{Setup services} are services that help initialize other services such as: the \textit{Database init service} which helps initialize a database by running scripts for a database such as loading data; and the \textit{Setup service} which helps initialize or set up an application.

 Moreover, \textit{Data services} refer to services that manage the data of a software system.
 There are 5 services in this category including: the \textit{Database service} which are services that systematically store data in persistent storage such as \texttt{Postgres} and \texttt{Mongo}; the \textit{Caching service} that systematically stores data in memory and may not be persistent; the \textit{Database administration service} which acts as a GUI interface to databases; the \textit{Object storage service} that stores unstructured data organized by files and folders; and the \textit{Data streaming service} which refers to services that allow data to be delivered at high throughput such as \texttt{kafka}.